GuilhermeDuarte-30/awesome-glsl/README.md

 # The art of the Shade

 ## About this list
-The following is a compilation of the best resources I have found in my way to learn how to program the amazing [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
-If you are planning to take shaders from a broader aproach you might find [this compilation for webgl](https://github.com/sjfricke/awesome-webgl) or [this one for opengl](https://github.com/eug/awesome-opengl) more useful.
+The following is a compilation of the best resources I have found in my way to learn how to program the amazing shaders

 ## Contents
 * [Tutorials](#tutorials)